asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 ## Server Bindings

 Server bindings provide protocol-specific information related to the server configuration.
-For example, if you are using RabbitMQ as your message broker, you can specify the exchange name, type, durability, and virtual host in the server bindings.
+For example, if you use RabbitMQ as your message broker, you can specify the exchange name, type, durability, and virtual host in the server bindings.

 ```mermaid
 graph LR